ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 Helpers to add bidirectional cursor based paginaton to your endpoints with the `IQueryable` extension method `ToConnection`.
 The method expects a request that implements `IConnectionInput<T>` as input.
 Parameters is added to the `ConnectionBuilder` using the extension method `Paged(defaultPageSize)`.

 The `Select(IResolveFieldContext context)` extension methods helps you to avoid overfetching data by only selecting the fields requested.
-Foreign key fields are included by default as the value might be used for data loaded fields. `ToConnection` is using this method per default.
+Foreign key fields are included by default as the value might be used for data loaded fields (requires `DbContext.IModel`). `ToConnection` is using this method per default.

 With the `Filter(context)` extension method you can filter a list of items based on a search string.
 What columns should be filterable is determined by the `FilterableAttribute`.
 The filter parameter is applied `Filterable` extension.